mgratch/mcgregor/wp-content/plugins/wp-extra-file-types/readme.txt

 3. Activate the plugin through the 'Plugins' menu in WordPress

 == Changelog ==

+= 0.4.1 =
+* changed .exe mime type

+= 0.4.0 =
+* added more extensions and mime types
+* added the option "skip wordpress check" to disable WordPress internal checks
+* changes to settings page

 = 0.3.6 =
 * do not display file types already allowed by WordPress